hreyesm/google-forms-automation/README.md

 #### Questions

-The format of the questions to be included in the file will vary according to the nature of their respective answers.
+The format of the questions to be included in the JSON file will vary depending on the nature of their respective answers. **Questions must be added to the** `"questions"` **array in the order they appear on the original form.**

 - **Short Answer**